Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Data analysis

 Data analysis is the process of inspecting, cleaning, transforming and modeling data to discover useful information, identify trends, draw conclusions and support decision-making.
-It’s essential to many roles, from entrepreneurs and marketing professionals to product managers and data scientists.
+It’s essential to include these technical skills for a resume when applying for many roles, from marketing professionals to product managers and data scientists.

 For example, data analysts might need to examine a company’s sales figures or customer feedback to identify trends or decide how to market a product.
 With their findings, they can make recommendations to upper management on how to optimize operations or increase revenue.

-A Bachelor of Science in Data Science helps students gain a solid understanding of collecting, processing and analyzing large data sets, data engineering, machine learning, statistics and more.
+A Bachelor of Science in Data Science helps students gain a solid understanding of how to collect, process, and analyze large datasets, as well as data engineering, machine learning, statistics, and more.

-Certification programs focusing on analytics are also options for those looking to build their foundational knowledge.
-(Note: These are external programs not supported by or prepared for at University of Phoenix.)
+Aside from degree programs, certification programs focusing on analytics are also options for those looking to build their foundational knowledge.

 Programming